edmondchuc/web-chat-app/README.md

 The `chat-app` directory contains all the auto-generated files.
 The project's files are contained inside the `src/app` sub-directory.
 In here, there are four directories, each containing its respective Angular Component.
 It also contains TypeScript files for Angular services.

 The approach of using Git in this project was to commit changes at any time a new functionality was added.
 An example would be a task to add functionality for a user.
 The task would be broken down into sub-tasks and when a sub-task has been implemented, a commit would be added to Git.

+Ensure that the root directory of the Git repository contains an `images` directory.
+This directory is where the uploaded images are saved and statically served back to the user.

 ## Data Structures
 The main data structures that were used in this project were JavaScrict `Array` objects and JavaScript `Object` objects.